anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 #Stateless Proxy payload examples {#examples}

 The examples show the request "GET coaps://192.168.1.200:5965/est/crts" to a Registrar.
-The header generated between Join-Proxy and Registrar and from Registrar to Join-Proxy are shown in detail.
+The header generated between Join Proxy and Registrar and from Registrar to Join Proxy are shown in detail.
 The DTLS payload is not shown.